alandoherty/protosocket-net/README.md

 ### Protocol Modes

 By default all peers are `ProtocolMode.Active`, this means the library will take care of reading as many frames from the opposing peer as possible.
 Calling your handlers/subscribers as necessary when a frame arrives.
+Note that if your peer is configured as `ProtocolMode.Active`, you should use the `SubscriptionOptions.Flush` option when using subscribers so that any frames in the queue are automatically sent to the subscribers.

 In some cases this behaviour can cause problems.
 For example, if you have a complex negotiation process that involves upgrading the underlying protocol or modifying the frame structure, you don't want the library reading constantly and interpreting the data incorrectly.